neuoralabs/neuora-framework/README.md

-# **Aether Framework**
+# ** Neuora Framework**

 ### **Revolutionizing AI with Decentralized Intelligence**

-**Aether Framework** is an open-source platform for building modular, scalable, and decentralized AI systems.
+**Neuora Framework** is an open-source platform for building modular, scalable, and decentralized AI systems.
 It’s designed for developers to create autonomous agents with capabilities such as task delegation, multi-modal processing, swarm intelligence, and blockchain integration.

 This project isn’t just a framework; it’s a showcase of collaborative innovation between human creators and AI agents.
 Every component of this repository has been conceptualized, designed, and refined through the synergy of human oversight and machine intelligence.